 This new Town Hall, or Rathaus, replacing the wooden one that burnt down in 1842, was built between 1886 and 1897 and it survived the bombing.
 The square outside is used for one of the best Christmas Markets.
-It has less rooms than Buckingham Palace, which is a sometimes mis-told line.
+It has fewer rooms than Buckingham Palace, which is a sometimes mis-told line.
 It has 647 rooms and stands on over 4,000 oak piles with a very elaborately decorated façade, flanked with 20 statues of previous emperors.
 The Latin inscription over the door translates to “The descendants shall seek worthily to maintain the freedom achieved by their forebears.”
-The inner lobby is even more impressive, and that and the rear courtyard can be seen free.
+The inner lobby is even more impressive, and the rear courtyard can be seen free.
 The rooms on the 5 Euro tour are again impressive and the short informative tour is worth it.
 It goes at set times, so check when you get off the bus and fit it into your day accordingly.
 They include portraits of former speakers, the parliament debating chamber, and the imperial hall, or Kaisersaal, which was named to represent a visit by Kaiser Wilhelm II at the opening of the North Sea-Baltic Canal.
 The ceiling has paintings reflecting that period of merchant shipping.

 Many of the smaller ships will do Christmas Market cruises and once again Hamburg and the Town Hall features hugely in the itinerary.
 Cruise and Maritime (click the picture for possible deals) will undoubtedly go here.
 The very spectacular market is held in the square outside the town hall, making the two a great visit, without the other site of Hamburg. – See Jean Heard’s tour of Hamburg City for Doris Visits.